A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers: Results and discussion

 FIGs.~\ref{fig:glob_drift_a} and ~\ref{fig:glob_drift_b} show the mean wall-ward drift and sampled fluid velocity profiles in the near wall region.
-We observe that the four sets of particles, $St=0.2,5,10,20$, have non-zero wall-ward mean velocity (negative) values.
-This indicates that the present stochastic quadrant model is capable of predicting the phenomena of turbophoresis.
-This wall-ward mean velocity of heavy particles results primarily from the turbulence gradient of the boundary layer turbulence as well, which is the prime mechanism that is responsible for the build-up of particles.
+We observe that the four sets of particles, $St=2,5,10,20$, have non-zero wall-ward mean velocity (negative) values.
+This indicates that the present stochastic quadrant model predicts the phenomenon of turbophoresis.
+This wall-ward mean velocity of heavy particles results primarily from the turbulence gradient of the boundary layer turbulence as well, which is the prime mechanism responsible for the build-up of particles.
 It is observed that the mean wall-ward drift velocity of particles varies monotonically with the increase of the particle inertia.
 Although the wall-normal fluid velocity has zero mean, the sampled mean fluid velocity at the particle location has positive values.
-This may result from the fact that particles preferential sample of events in quadrant II (ejections) are characterized by a large positive mean velocity. .